 |Program demonstrates highest quality.|

-Great Start to Quality standards for child care and preschool were developed by early learning professionals and parents, including national experts.
+Great Start to Quality program quality indicators for child care and preschool were developed by early learning professionals and parents, including national experts.
 Programs/providers are rated in five key areas, as briefly outlined below.

 Staff Qualifications and Professional Development – provider/program staff have attained higher education levels, Child Development Associate or Montessori credentials, training, relevant experience, etc.

 |Family and Community Partnerships – program/provider communicates with parents and assists them in finding other resources in the community, etc.|